sanjosh/csdocs/physics/computation_and_statistical_mechanics.md

 See Paper "Statistical physics based reconstructed in compressed sensing"

-Design matrix such that sparse signal can be reconstructed from measurement Many solutions to linear problem, but only one is sparse.
+Design matrix such that sparse signal can be reconstructed from measurement.

+Many solutions to linear problem, but only one is sparse.

 easy to hard threshold is spinodal of a first order phase transition

-Nucleation happens when dim into which system is embedded is finest Similar, design compressed sensing matrix can be designed such that metastability vanishes.
+Nucleation happens when dim into which system is embedded is finest

+Similar, design compressed sensing matrix can be designed such that metastability vanishes.

 See paper " Krzakala, Mezard, Sausset" and "Javanmard, Montanari"

-Spatial coupling applicable to all problems where interaction graph matrix can be designed Discovered in ECC - Felstrom, Zigangirov 99; Urbanke, Kudekar 10
+Spatial coupling applicable to all problems where interaction graph matrix can be designed

+Discovered in ECC - Felstrom, Zigangirov 99; Urbanke, Kudekar 10

 Spatial coupling as a proof technique - Paper